frederic-perez/AmE-dictionary/dictionary.md

 __marooned__ _He felt marooned by the silence._
 __marquee phone__
 __marquee__ __1__ :four: A canopy projecting over the entrance to a theatre, hotel, or other building. _The company dismantled its large marquee._ __2__ :three: Leading; pre-eminent. _A marquee player._ _Marquee game._ _Marquee grouping._ _Marquee matchup._
-__mar__ :five: _v_ :open_mouth: (marred) If something is marred, it’s damaged due to a flaw.
-If the big football game on Sunday ends with a fight among fans of the opposing teams, commentators will say that the game was marred by violence. _A game marred by injuries to key players._
 __marsh__ _n_ :two::shit:
 __marshal<sup>1</sup>__ _n_
 __marshal<sup>2</sup>__ _v_ :two::shit: _The community will marshal its resources to help undocumented immigrants._